aps08/tweegramBot/README.md

 teltotwt is a small script, which helps you to convert telegram messages to twitter tweets.

 ## How to use
-1. Get your API secrets for telegram from [here](https://my.telegram.org/apps)
+1. Get your API secrets for telegram from [here](https://my.telegram.org/apps).
-2.
+2. Get your API secrets for twitter from [here](https://developer.twitter.com/en/portal/dashboard).
+3. Fork this reposiotry, and uncomment the commented lines in [this](https://github.com/aps08/teltotwt/blob/main/.github/workfows/actions.yml) file.
+4. Create secrets for this repository.
+Total 8 secret key-value pair need to be created, 7 of them would be the API secrets and one would be your github email.
+5. Once the above steps are completed, this repo will run everyday at mid-night, and convert all your telegram messages into tweets.

 ## Made with
 ![code](https://img.shields.io/badge/Visual_Studio_Code-0078D4?style=for-the-badge&logo=visual%20studio%20code&logoColor=white)
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)